Investing in the core of our business to create a positive impact on the community.

 He is also a founding trustee of the Greater Orlando Chamber of Commerce and BioOrlando and was the Inaugural Chair of the Governor’s Council of the M.D.
 Anderson Cancer Center in Orlando.

 We owe it to our retired employees for building the foundation that helps us continue to create health care solutions for our current and future customers.
-Every day we strive to live up to the legacy that began nearly 70 years ago.
+Every day we strive to live up to the legacy that began more than 75 years ago.
 It's their commitment to excellence that helps make Florida Blue distinguished in the marketplace today.
-So in honor of their legacy, we created a retiree network for special events, news and programs specifically for Florida Blue's retired employees.
+So in honor of their legacy, we created a retiree network for special events, news, and programs specifically for Florida Blue's retired employees.

 Access to compensation and career development opportunities.